top of page

 “He could just stand in front of the class, not say a word and we all felt it.
 That he KNEW the things that he was teaching through Eliade and Hiltebeitel, while we were chasing quick glimpses with LSD and…”

 “And now finally I get him for myself and pry into his KNOWLEDGE, study him the way he had us study the great ones…he IS the fucking great one.
-Making and making and making but we never see where any of it goes, no one coming in and he takes none of it out…”
+Making and making and making with his clay but we never see where any of it goes, no one coming in and he takes none of it out…”

-“Antoinette, just fuckin’ get in the car tomorrow with a couple matcha lattes and knock on your door of eminence.”
+“Antoinette, just fuckin’ get in the car tomorrow with a couple matcha lattes and knock on your Door of Eminence.”

 “K”